mareklabuzekintive/soszjal/index.md

 ### Thanks

+- To Magda and Ania for cooperaton and openness to 'office innovations'.
 - To Karol Żukowski for testing the bot and all talks how to make your experience with it as good as possible!
 - To Andrzej Rygol for interest and last minute testing.
 - To all who responded to initial poll to express support for this initiative.